agent18/agent18.github.io/_posts/2020-04-21-understanding-replaceability.markdown

 might not just be sitting at home.
 He could find another job in EA.

 come back to this tomorrow.
-And then get shit done on DS questiosn to be askeed...
+And then get shit done on DS questiosn to be asked...
 Start planning for that.